ashish19-bu/compose-layout-mastery_AJ/README.md

 ---

-# AI Disclosure
+# AI Usage Disclosure

+For this assignment, I used AI (LLM-based tools) as a learning and guidance resource.

-AI assistance was used to:
+AI was used for:
-- Understand layout requirements
+- Clarifying Jetpack Compose layout concepts (Row, Column, Box, FlowRow, FlowColumn)
+- Understanding Material 3 component usage
-- Improve modifier usage
+- Improving modifier usage and layout structure
+- Debugging small issues and resolving UI errors
-- Refine component structure
+- Refining README formatting and documentation structure

+However:

+- All layout implementation, screen design decisions, and structural logic were written and organized by me.
+- I personally implemented Q1, Q2, Q3, and Q4 according to assignment requirements.
+- I tested layouts on both phone and tablet configurations myself.
-All implementation, debugging, testing, and final integration were completed and verified by the student.
+- All screenshots, project setup, Git repository management, and final integration were completed independently by me.

+AI was used strictly as a support tool to enhance understanding and improve code quality, not to replace the problem-solving process.

+I confirm that this submission reflects my own work and understanding of Jetpack Compose layouts.